Terms | Tools | Techniques:

 7QT – The Seven Quality Tools: (1) Run chart; (2) Histograms; (3) Fishbone diagram; (4) Check sheet; (5) Pareto chart; (6) Control chart; (7) Scatter plot.

-8D Problem Solving Process by Henry Ford: (D1) Describe the problem; (D2) Establish a team and assign responsibilities; (D3) Develop an interim containment action; (D4) Identify and verify root causes; (D5) Select corrective actions; (D6) Implement and validate corrective actions; (D7) Prevent recurrence; (D8) Communicate the result and recognize the team.
+8D Problem Solving Process: defined by Henry Ford are (D1) Describe the problem; (D2) Establish a team and assign responsibilities; (D3) Develop an interim containment action; (D4) Identify and verify root causes; (D5) Select corrective actions; (D6) Implement and validate corrective actions; (D7) Prevent recurrence; (D8) Communicate the result and recognize the team.

 14 Obligations for Top Management by Deming: (1) Create constancy of purpose for continual improvement; (2) Adopt the new philosophy; (3) Cease dependence on mass inspection to achieve quality; (4) End the practice of awarding business on price tag alone; (5) Constantly and forever improve all systems and activities; (6) Institute modern methods of training on the job; (7) Institute positive approach to supervision and leadership; (8) Drive out fear; (9) Break down barriers between departments; (10) Eliminate numerical goals (quotas) for the work force; (11) Eliminate work standards that prescribe quotas alone; (12) Remove barriers that impede pride of workmanship; (13) Institute a vigorous program of training for everyone; (14) Create a structure to push the above 13 points.

-ABSORBTION COSTING For larger companies that offer a variety of products or services, absorption costing provides a quick and easy way to spread overhead evenly across the different areas.
+Absorption Costing: for companies offering a variety of products or services, absorption costing provides a quick and easy way to spread overhead evenly across the different areas.
 A single absorption rate allocates overhead as a percentage of direct labor hours, work orders, material amount, or machine hours.
 In this scenario, with all products being treated equally, products with high margins subsidize less profitable products.
 This makes absorption costing simple but not very accurate for larger or more complex organizations due to the reduced visibility on subsidies.

-ANOVA – Analysis of Variance is a statistical method to test for a difference between two or more means by comparing the variances within and between groups.
+ANOVA – Analysis of Variance: a statistical method to test for a difference between two or more means by comparing the variances within and between groups.
 ANOVA is a calculation procedure to allocate process variation and determine if it is (a) significant or (b) caused by random noise.
-A balanced ANOVA has an equal numbers of measurements in each group or column.
-In a stacked ANOVA, each factor and response has data in only one column.
+A balanced ANOVA has equal numbers of measurements in each group or column.
+In a stacked ANOVA, each factor and response have data in only one column.
 See also Lean6 toolkit.

 APQP – Advanced Product Quality Planning: (1) Plan program: determining customer needs, requirements and expectations per Quality Function Deployment QFD matrix; (2) Product design: defining inputs, processes, outputs using Failure Mode and Effect Analysis FMEA, Design for Manufacture DFM, Design for Assembly DFA, design verification, design validation, design review, and quality gates; (3) Process design: defining requirements for developing the manufacturing systems including control plans, Material and Information Flow Analysis MIFA or Value Stream Mapping VSM, Standard Operating Procedure SOP, Standard Work Chart SWC, and Standard Work Instruction SWI; (4) Validation of product and processes: defining conditions, limits/trigger-points, flow/handling to meet target quality and quantity; (5) Optimization: release and ramp-up, assessment and feedback, and correction to continuously reduce variability and non-conformance.